-Women’s Herstory Group
+Women’s History Group

-Women’s Herstory has been selected to be the first OLLI SIG to welcome UMass Boston students to participate in their group.
+Women’s History has been selected to be the first OLLI SIG to welcome UMass Boston students to participate in their group.
 Nine diverse students from an Aging and Wisdom college course now bridge the generation gap through their participation.

 The group meets in the Fearing Room at the Hingham Public Library from 10-11:30 a.m. on the 3rd Wednesday of each month during the Fall and Spring semesters.
 Members will receive an email from the OLLI office before each meeting.

 To learn more about Women’s History Group or for information about joining, contact one of the SIG’s co-leaders.
 They will be happy to talk with you.

 If you know you would like to join, contact the OLLI office at 617.287.7312 or email email@example.com for information on future meetings.

 Each group is different depending on its focus, and all provide interesting lifelong learning opportunities as well as fun social experiences.
 See them all.

 A contribution of any size is a gift of knowledge and makes a big difference in the lives of the program and our members.